Qsuare/rwpd/README.md

-RWPD (Radom WallPaper Downloader, was formaly known as wallhaven-random-wallpaper)
+RWPD (Random WallPaper Downloader, was formaly known as wallhaven-random-wallpaper)
 ==========================

 A script that downloads one random wallpaper from wallhaven.cc